Alfred W. Tatum, PhD

 Alfred W. Tatum, UIC College of Education’s 9th dean, is a leading authority and one of the nation’s prominent educational scholars of African American boys’ literacy development.
 He became the dean of the College of Education June, 2014 after serving one year as the interim dean.

 During his time as dean, Tatum has advocated for an exceptional educational experience for undergraduate and graduate students.
 He has also placed an emphasis on growing the College of Education’s research infrastructure and supporting departments to develop geographically responsive programs and courses as part of the college’s growth orientation he instigated to build powerhouse departments and become a more comprehensive College of Education.
 Dean Tatum has focused on increasing faculty, staff, and student diversity, improving facilities, and nurturing community engagement.
-He also serves as a key leader at the University of Illinois at Chicago, having led the university efforts to secure the Carnegie Classification for Community Engagement designation.
-Tatum also co-chaired the education committee for the bid for the Obama Presidential Library.

 Dean Tatum has authored or co-authored close to 70 academic papers and publications on the topics of adolescent literacy, texts and identity, and the literacy development of African American boys, including three books.
-He is the author the award-winning book, Teaching Reading to Black Adolescent Males: Closing the Achievement Gap.
+He is the author of the award-winning book, Teaching Reading to Black Adolescent Males: Closing the Achievement Gap.
 He also wrote the books, Reading for Their Life: (Re) building the Textual Lineages of African American Males and Fearless Voices: Engaging a New Generation of African American Adolescent Male Writers.
 He is also the author on four major reading and writing programs used with millions of students throughout the US.

-Dean Tatum is a literacy theorist and pragmatist who regularly leads community engagement initiatives involving African American boys in schools and juvenile detention centers.
+Dean Tatum is a literacy theorist and pragmatist who regularly leads community engagement and literacy initiatives involving African American boys in schools and juvenile detention centers.
 While serving as dean, Tatum continues to direct the UIC Reading Clinic where he hosted the African American Adolescent Male Summer Literacy Institute from 2008-2012 to nurture the next generation of African American male writers.
 This institute was featured on a PBS documentary titled, Too Important to Fail.
 He also hosted Boys College for three years to advance the literacy development of African American boys in the elementary grades.
 He has led two Post-Release Education Projects for young men on intensive probation with Cook County probation after convincing the juvenile court judges to assign the young males to the UIC Reading Clinic instead of jail.
 He also volunteers to advance the literacy development of young men who will be transferred to adult prisons or jails.
 This work aligns with his moral compass to put his body in front of his work to advance humanity through literacy that he affectionately refers to as a tool of protection.

 For more than 10 years, Tatum served on the national reading committee for the National Assessment of Educational Progress (NAEP).
 He was on the Board of Directors of the two major literacy associations, Literacy Research Association and the International Literacy Association.
 He now serves on the Board for the Illinois Mathematics & Science Academy.